TEFL TRAINERS & STAFF

 Kai received her TEFL Certificate from The Boston Language Institute in the summer of 2008.
 She then moved down to Buenos Aires, Argentina, where she taught English to a class of first graders as well as private lessons to adults.
 When she wasn’t working, she traveled as much as possible and indulged in all of the cultural activities that Buenos Aires had to offer.
 Kai is from Providence, Rhode Island.
 She studied Communication and Spanish at Denison University in Granville, Ohio.
 Kai joined the Institute’s staff as the TEFL Certificate Program Coordinator in January 2011.

-RYLAN VACHON, PROGRAM COORDINATOR, ESL/SPANISH TEACHER
+RYLAN VACHON, OBSERVER, ESL/SPANISH TEACHER